gurrier/localvolts/README.md

           {{ state_attr('sensor.intervalend', 'demandInterval') | int == 1 }}
         icon: mdi:clock
 ```

+## Highest cost and earnings in the next 24 hours

 The forecast list is also handy for looking ahead rather than just at the current interval - for example, working out the highest import cost and export earning you might see over the next 24 hours, and when: